ecoblaster1/CIS/README.md

 This program takes data from League of Legends API and parses the data into a format that is relevant to the user.

 #TicTacToe
-Allows you to play tic tac toe in the console.
+Allows you to play tic tac toe in the console by repeatedly checking win conditions and alternating between player turns and recording valid returns.